shorebirdtech/shorebird/TRUSTED_TESTERS.md

 curl --proto '=https' --tlsv1.2 https://raw.githubusercontent.com/shorebirdtech/install/main/install.sh -sSf | sh
 ```

+This installs `shorebird` into `~/.shorebird/bin` and adds it to your path.
+It also installs a copy of Flutter and Dart inside `~/.shorebird/bin/cache/flutter`.
+These versions are not intended to be used for development (yet), you can
+continue to use the versions of Flutter and Dart you already have installed.

+The total install is about 300mb.

 More information: https://github.com/shorebirdtech/install/blob/main/README.md

 ## Using Shorebird code push

-The first use-case we're targeting is one of deploying updates to a small
-set of users.
-If you already have a Flutter app with a small install base, you
-can convert it to Shorebird in a few steps:
+If you already have a Flutter app, you can build it with Shorebird in a few steps:

-1. The first step to using Shorebird is to login. `shorebird login` will prompt
+1. The first step is to login. `shorebird login` will prompt you with a Google
-   for your API key, which you should have recieved in email.
-Many `shorebird`
+   OAuth sign-in link.
+Not all `shorebird`
-   commands do not require login, but it's best to just do it first to avoid
+   commands require login, but it's best to just do it first to avoid
    unexpected errors later.
-Your login credentials are stored in
-   `~/Library/Application Support/shorebird/shorebird-session.json`.

 2. Once you're logged in, you can use `shorebird init`.
 This needs to be run
    within the directory of your Flutter app, it reads and writes your `pubspec.yaml`